The Ins and Outs of Expedited Freight Shipping

 It’s true that expedited shipping costs more.
 Recent news stories can make it seem like an intimidating, and possibly untenable, solution for some shippers.
 In 2021, Peloton invested $100 million in expedited ocean and air freight.
 There are times when expedited shipping is not only ideal but necessary.
 If your product is perishable or needed immediately, expedited shipping may be the only way to make sure your freight reaches customers on time.
 Another advantage of expedited shipping is that freight is handled less, minimizing the risk of damage.

-In today’s fast-moving marketplace, businesses need the ability to react quickly to market conditions.
-Specializing in expedited freight services, First Call Logistics makes logistics and supply chain management easy.
-To learn how our best-in-class technology and extensive carrier network can provide your organization with supply chain efficiencies and cost savings year-round, contact us today!
+As specialists in expedited freight services, First Call Logistics makes logistics and supply chain management easy.
+Contact us today to learn how our best-in-class shipment tracking and trusted carrier network can provide your organization with supply chain efficiencies and cost savings year-round.

 Simplify your Next Shipment with First Call Logistics